| MY CHEROKEE TRIBAL CITIZENSHIP, NAMES, CLAN . . . |

 MEDICINE MEN & WOMEN

-There are many practicing medicine men and women today, but they do not advertise, solicit clients or charge set fees for their assistance.
+There are many practicing medicine men and women today and they do not advertise, solicit clients or charge set fees for their assistance.

 Does this mean that I would be able to access a Medicine Man or Woman?
 Yes - but I would not be at liberty to suggest this to someone outside the tribe.